exosite/product_specs_exohome/README.md

-# product_specs_hub
+# Product Specs Hub
-Publicly shared product spec files for Murano
+This repository contains Murano Product 'spec' files to allow quick setup of the resources for a product.